 Will a vaccine certificate for COVID open up travel faster?

-In addition, COVID vaccine certifications can eliminate the need for quarantine and testing on arrival when entering countries, a policy that is standing in the way of the return of international tourism.
+Another point made in the discussion around COVID vaccine certificates is that they could eliminate the need for quarantine and testing on arrival when entering countries, a policy that is standing in the way of the return of international tourism.

 What are the current challenges?